UKHomeOffice/drt-v2/README.md

 # DRT Dynamic Response Tool

-This project is a tool used by UK Borderforce to help ensure sufficient resources are available at the border to deal with anticipated demand.
+This project is a tool used by UK Border Force to help ensure sufficient resources are available at the border to deal with anticipated demand.
-It is the latest (as of Mar 2017) iteration of a tool to tackle this lofty goal.
-This repo replaces an earlier, PHP, database and Scala set of projects.
+It is the latest iteration of a tool to tackle this lofty goal.
+This repo replaces an earlier, PHP and Scala set of projects.
 We began from the ground up here, consolidating back into a monolith per port.

 ## High level data flow